dwbandss/LoveBot/Readme.md

 Once a day, the app quietly asks: *"What made you smile today?"*

-She can type anything or skip it.
-If she answers, the app remembers.
-Later — days or weeks later — while she's tapping the orb, it might say:
+He can type anything or skip it.
+If he answers, the app remembers.
+Later — days or weeks later — while he's tapping the orb, it might say:

 *"You once told me talking to your friend made you smile.
 I hope today has something like that too."*